NC State GeoJourney Course (MEA101 – Summer Session 2)

 What is the combined cost of the 3-credit course & trip?

 The total per-student out of pocket cost for 3 credits plus the GeoJourney trip expenses is $2,622.98 for residents of North Carolina and $4,581.98 for non-residents.
-The trip fee of $1700.00 is the same for NC residents and non-residents.
+We are in the process of determining the course fee for summer 2020.
+We anticipate that it will be no more than $2,000.
+The course fee is the same for NC residents and non-residents.

 Is financial support available?

 Possibly.
 An unfortunate truth is students from minority groups are often underrepresented in the geosciences and other STEM disciplines in comparison to their proportion of the population as a whole.
 Some have hypothesized that this may in part be due to a lack of significant childhood experience with outdoor spaces.
-Perhaps participation on the 2019 GeoJourney can help in some small way.
-This year we have acquired funding to offer partial-ride scholarships to students from underrepresented populations who are accepted to the 2019 course.
+Perhaps participation on the 2020 GeoJourney can help in some small way.
+We hope to again acquired funding to offer partial-ride scholarships to students from underrepresented populations who are accepted to the 2020 course.
+In 2019, we were able to partially support the participation of 3 students.

 What is the expectation in terms of personal equipment that students will need to supply for the trip?